JoeyStanley/real/cv.md

 ## Workshops

 <strong>Joey Stanley</strong>.
+"An Introduction to ggplot2."
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+October 12, 2017.
+<a href="/downloads/170913-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>

+<strong>Joey Stanley</strong>.
 "An Introduction to R: Learn the Basics."
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 September 13, 2017.
 <a href="/downloads/170912-intro-to-r-handout.pdf" class="paper" target="_blank" title="open a pdf of the handout to this presentation a new window"></a>
 <a href="/downloads/170913-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>